vinixnan/vinixnan/README.md

 # Hey 👋, This is Vinicius de Carvalho

-My engineering career started as a Web Developer, where I made my first experiences with web services and systems using PHP and Java EE.
-Even though I liked the work I became very interested in the field of Artificial Intelligence 👨🏻‍💻 and its applications so that I decided to take up full-time studies 💡 as a Phd candidate 🎓 at the University of Sao Paulo 🏛 in the areas of Evolutionary Computing for multi-objective optimization and auto-selection for Machine Learning algorithms.
-There I work on problems such as Class integration Test Order, Travel Salesman Problem, and Vehicle Crashworthiness optimization.
-Recently, I have been studying the combination of multi-agent, evolutionary computation, and machine learning techniques in order to produce autonomous algorithms.
-Apart from my graduate program, I have been studying Deep Leaning and other machine learning techniques such as clustering and regression.
+A doctor in Computer engineering who really enjoys machine learning stuff and everything related to cloud computing.
+Ten years ago, my career started as a Web Developer, where I had some experience with web services and systems designed using PHP and Java.
+After working for almost three years in the industry, I became very interested in the field of Artificial Intelligence and its applications, so I decided to take up full-time studies as a graduate student in the areas of Evolutionary Computing for multi-objective optimization and auto-selection for Machine Learning algorithms.
+In my research, I dealt with problems from Software engineering, Logistics, Engineering, and mathematical optimization by always applying state-of-art AI algorithms.
+In terms of programming languages, in my career at the university, I used Java and Python (this last one is especially for data analysis).
+Three years ago I came back to the industry as a machine learning engineer, where I designed a recommendation system (coded in PHP and Python) and also helped in AWS Cloud improvements (Docker, EC2 autoscaling, and VPC) for an e-commerce website.
+Finally, I started to work as a back-end engineer/DevOps, where I was able to improve CI/CD, by improving Jenkinsfile and Dockerfiles, and by improving code performance and code test coverage for Python and Java.
+Apart from that, I keep studying ML and Cloud (especially AWS) as shown by my recent AWS certifications.

 <p align="center">
  <a href="https://www.linkedin.com/in/vinixnan/" target="blank">